StefanVonRanda/NewBoot/readme.md

-# Bootstrap
+# NewBoot
-Using css custom properties instead of SASS.
+Bootstrap 5.3 using css custom properties instead of SASS.